blinksocks/blinksocks/docs/development/architecture/README.md

 used proxy protocol.
 Http/Socks5/Socks4/Socks4a are ideal, they only work on the client side, so don't worry about being attacked.

-## Multi-Server mode

-You can specify a list of servers via `config.json` or CLI.
-Blinksocks will detect which server is the fastest in a fixed time interval using [balancer.js](../../src/core/balancer.js).

 ## Pipe

 Pipe is a duplex facility for dealing with data streaming.
 A pipe is created once a